 How this shows up in our catalog

-The institutional bundles in the WealthSynth catalog ship with paired aggregator-and-custodian views per account where both sources are configured.
+The institutional bundles in the catalog ship with paired aggregator-and-custodian views per account where both sources are configured.
 The disagreements are deliberately calibrated: 5–10% of transactions in pending-vs-settled disagreement at any snapshot, sub-cent fractional-share rounding gaps on every fractional position, multi-character distribution classification on REIT/MLP/BDC holdings with year-end 1099-DIV correction events.
 The matching keys are intentionally non-trivial — test households include at least some accounts where naive account-number matching would fail.

 For the broader integration context, see Aggregator & Custodian Integration and the procurement-side Aggregator API vs. direct custodian feed comparison.
 For the per-source data shapes, see Modeling Plaid, Yodlee, Akoya, and MX outputs and Custodian-specific data quirks.
 For the time-series-fidelity properties that the dual-source reconciliation touches, see Time-Series Fidelity in Synthetic Wealth Data.